Safezone-Cartons/oreilly-katas-2024/Problem/ActorsActions.md

 **Actions:**

-- Watch combined health metics of selected patients
+- Watch combined health metrics of selected patients
-- Setup alerts for specific patients s/he is responible for
+- Setup alerts for specific patients s/he is responsible for
 - ...
 - everything what a *leading nurse* can do